qualiu/vscode-msr/README.md

     - Windows: `git-pull=git branch | msr -t "^\s*\*\s*(\S+).*" -o "git pull origin \1 $*" -XM && del %tmp%\tmp-list-*`.
     - Linux/MacOS/FreeBSD: `alias git-pull='git branch | msr -t "^\s*\*\s*(\S+).*" -o "git pull origin \1 $*" -XM && rm /tmp/tmp-list-*'`.
 - Try [**rgfind-xxx**](#try-rgfind-xxx-to-search-multiple-git-repositories) to search multiple git repositories.
+- Use `msr.useGitFileListToSearchSingleWorkspace` for menu search using git file list.
+  - Default = `auto` which use git-file-list only when it's a git repo + found git exemptions.
+    - If no git exemptions, `find-xxx` is same with `gfind-xxx`.
+  - Change to `true` if you always want to use git-file-list to search.
+  - Change value to `false` if get slower than not-git search.
+  - You can set `msr.refreshTmpGitFileListDuration` to larger value like `5m`/ `1h` / `1d` / etc.
+- To skip huge dependent git submodules(sub-repos) for a large project/repository:
+  - Set `msr.searchGitSubModuleFolders` = `false`.

 This's helpful if got [**git-exemption-warnings**](#use-git-ignore) when initializing new terminals.